Moissanite vs Diamond: What's the Difference & Which Is Better?

 Can Moissanite Pass a Diamond Tester?

 When consumers buy moissanite, they choose from Premium (G-H on the color scale) or Super Premium (D-F).
 The clarity of moissanite is essentially perfect for each stone.
-Lab-grown and mined diamonds, however, feature inclusions.
+Lab diamonds and mined diamonds, however, feature inclusions.
 They must be graded on clarity, as well as cut and carat weight.

 Moissanite vs. Diamond “Sparkle”